 When you have back pain that’s persistent or even disabling, conservative treatments don’t always work long-term.
 You need an expert in the field of spine surgery.
 In Edison, NJ, the best spine specialist is Dr. Skovrlj at NU-Spine.
 He’s devoted his career to helping people like you get relief from chronic back pain.

 Dr. Skovrlj is a fellowship-trained spine surgeon who specializes in minimally invasive spine surgery for a full range of spine disorders.
-Get in touch with NU-Spine today and get back to an active and pain-free life as soon as possible.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Get in touch with NU-Spine today and get back to an active and pain-free life as soon as possible.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey